The Bomber Eyewear Guide To Safety Lenses

 Depending on your needs, you can choose between bifocals, antifog, photochromic, and polarized lenses.
 Simply choose the frame style and color you love, and we're off to the races!

-Let's take a closer look at safety lenses.
+Let's take a closer look at safety sunglasses lens guide.

 Bifocals are great for people who work with their hands.
 These specialty lenses feature two variations of focus: the main part of the frame focuses on distance, while a smaller section in the center of the bottom half adds extra focus for close-up objects.
 Bifocals are traditionally used to help people fight presbyopia (your eyes' inability to automatically switch focus between distant and close objects as they get older).
 When it comes to safety lenses, we use bifocals to enhance your intermediate and near vision so you never miss a detail.